Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN

-The model's relative errors decrease to around $10^{-13}$ after about 6 minutes according to Figure 1.\\[1mm] As $\tau = 0.02$ sec is the standard fixed 50 Hz clocking cycle for sensor based output, it is important to adjust the decay constant $\et$ appropriately for convergence: If a look-ahead ZNN method diverges for your problem and one $\eta$, reduce $\eta$; if the error curve decays at first, but has large variations after the early start-up phase and 10 or 20 seconds have passed, increase $\eta$.
+The model's relative errors decrease to around $10^{-13}$ after about 6 minutes according to Figure 1.\\[1mm] As $\tau = 0.02$ {\em sec} is the standard fixed 50 Hz clocking cycle for sensor based output, it is important to adjust the decay constant $\et$ appropriately for convergence: If a look--ahead ZNN method diverges for your problem and one chosen $\eta$, reduce $\eta$.
+If the error curve decays at first, but has large variations after the early start--up phase and 10 or 20 seconds have passed, increase $\eta$.
 The optimal setting of $\eta$ depends on the data input $A(t_k)$ and its variations size, as well as the chosen finite difference formula.
-The optimal setting for $\eta$ cannot be predicted.
-This is one of the many open problems with time-varying matrix problems and both discretized and continuous ZNN methods that needs numerical analysis understanding.\\[1mm] Eight different models for the time-varying matrix square root problem are detailed in \cite[Ch.
-10]{ZGbook15}. \\[-6mm]
+The optimal setting for $\eta$ cannot be predicted.\\ This is one of the many open problems with time--varying matrix problems and both discretized and continuous ZNN methods that needs a deeper understanding of the numerical analysis of time--varying matrix computations.\\[1mm] Eight different model equations for the time--varying matrix square root problem are detailed in \cite[Ch.
+10]{ZGbook15}. \\[-7mm]